You don’t have to go to the gym to get a great workout

 - Stairs – Who needs a stair stepper when you have the real thing?
 Walking or running up and down the stairs is a great way to get your heart pumping.

-Some fitness centers in states that won’t allow them to reopen at this time are also offering equipment rentals, so you might be able to get some of your favorite equipment at home without having to actually buy it.
+Some fitness centers are also offering equipment rentals, so you might be able to get some of your favorite equipment at home without having to actually buy it.
 It never hurts to call and ask!

 Now that you have the right workout equipment (or the appropriate at-home alternatives), you need to put a plan in place!
 If you go into your workout without having a real idea of what you want to do or what you want to accomplish, you’ll end up wasting a lot of your time trying to figure it out.